alittlebroken/projects/recipes/basic_muffins.md

 # Basic plain Muffins

-This recipie will make 12 muffins
+This recipe will make 12 muffins

 ## Ingredients